Advertiser Disclosure

 Iberia’s New Elite Levels

-One of the more complicated aspects of the overhaul is that the new Club Iberia Plus will have 7 levels of membership.
-Besides the basic entry level, there will be 6 levels of elite status tiers, including a new one called Platino Prime.
+One of the more complicated aspects of the program overhaul is that the new Club Iberia Plus now has 7 levels of membership.
+Besides the basic entry level, there are 6 levels of elite status tiers, including a new one called Platino Prime.

 Here are the new elite status levels and requirements for each: